EnanoFurtivo/Osu-Mp3-Extractor/README.md

 Have in mind that you NEED .net framework since this is C# code.
 You can find it here: https://www.microsoft.com/net/download/dotnet-framework-runtime

+Also you'll need any decompresion program like winRar or 7zip to decompress the proyect.

 ### Installing

 - Just open the Osu-Mp3-Extractor.sln file in visual studio [preferably 2017]